Sharon McDougall - Updated - 20th March 2025 - 2 minutes to read

 Bankruptcy discharge – what happens next?

-Although discharge from standard sequestration often takes place after a year, this isn’t necessarily the end of your financial commitment.
+Although discharge from sequestration often takes place after a year, this isn’t necessarily the end of your financial commitment.
 You may need to repay creditors from your wages if you earn a regular income.

 One of the major consequences of sequestration in Scotland is the ongoing effect on your ability to obtain credit.
 Details of your bankruptcy remain on the Register of Insolvencies for five years, and on your individual credit file for six years.